vladigleba/vladigleba.github.io/posts/basics/death.md

 Communication with spirits is forbidden in the Bible because it’s an abomination to God.
 Paul also warns that this practice is one of the signs of the last days, and it will lead to deception and a departure from the faith, meaning it will be practiced by those who claim to be believers.
 Isaiah says that the only way to identify whether a spirit is from God or not is to compare what it says with the Word of God because every lying spirit will speak contrary to His Word.

-## What did Paul write at the end of his life?
+## How did Paul look back on his life?

 > *I have fought a good fight, I have finished my course, I have kept the faith*: henceforth there is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day: and not to me only, but unto all them also that love his appearing.
 {% ct '2 Timothy 4:7-8' %}